PaulHBartley/mkproj/README.md

 <br>
 ### Goal: Make a Python project folder.
 <br>
-What does this folder need?
+What do we need to do for this folder?
 <br>